ShekinahMarcel/Shek-Ally-Repository/readme.md

 - A short compilation of the authors' informations.
 - Would include a photo of the author and why we collectively agreed upon the chosen topic.

+---
+### Description of JavaScript Incorporation

+JavaScript will be incorporated into the website to make it more interactive and engaging for users.
+Specifically, it will be used on the Home Page to enable a “favorite” or “heart” feature for cities and destinations displayed on the site.

+When users click the heart icon beside a city or tourist spot, JavaScript will record and visually update the icon (e.g., changing color to red) to indicate that it has been added to their favorites.

+Additionally, JavaScript may also be used for:
+Smooth transitions or animations within the photo gallery, Responsive navigation effects (nav area and various effects with buttons)

+Through JavaScript, A Complete Traveler’s Guide to Japan will offer a more interactive and user-friendly browsing experience that allows visitors to personalize their exploration of Japan’s destinations.

+---

 ### Wireframes
 Home Page